Car Wars

-Car Wars is a vehicle combat simulation game developed by Steve Jackson Games.
-It was first published in 1980.
+Car Wars is a vehicle combat simulation game developed by Steve Jackson Games, first published in 1980.
 Players control armed vehicles in a post-apocalyptic future.

 Game play

 In Car Wars, players assume control of one or more cars or other powered vehicles, from motorcycles to semi trucks.
 Optional rules include piloting helicopters, ultralights, balloons, boats, submarines, and tanks.
 The vehicles are typically outfitted with weapons (such as missiles and machine guns), souped-up components (like heavy-duty fire-proof wheels, and nitro injectors), and defensive elements (armor plating and radar tracking systems).
 Within any number of settings, the players then direct their vehicles in combat.

 The published games use cardstock counters to represent vehicles in a simulated battle upon printed battlemaps.
 While the game rules allow for any scale, most editions of the game were published to use a 1-inch = 15-feet scale (1:180 scale), although the Fifth Edition switched to 1-inch = 5-feet (1:60 scale).
 At this larger scale, players can use miniature toy vehicles such as Hot Wheels or Matchbox cars, S gauge model railroading scenery, or 28mm-30mm scale wargaming miniatures.

 Car Wars had many scenarios available and the system allowed players to make their own.
 Common scenarios include a harrowing gauntlet and competition in an arena to win a virtual cash prize with which to upgrade their cars.
 Many game sessions consist of players taking their cars through many successive arena-style scenarios, upgrading their cars between each round.
 At the height of the game's popularity, many gaming conventions and gaming clubs sponsored Car Wars tournaments where finalist players could win real world prizes.

 Car Wars uses standard dice to determine the outcomes of weapon fire, damage and vehicle control during the game.
 It is played in turns, each turn representing one second of real time.
 Each turn was initially divided into ten phases (first edition) then five (revised edition) and in the last edition three.
 All action in Car Wars is simultaneous.
 Players do not roll for initiative as is common in other combat games, instead each phase a vehicle moves a distance determined by the vehicle's speed.
 Players may fire weapons on any phase as long as they have line-of-sight with a target of their choosing.
 As part of movement players may attempt turns and other maneuvers of increasing difficulty.
 The more maneuvers one attempts in a turn and the more difficult they are, the more likely it is that a player's car will skid or crash.
 After all phases of movement and combat are resolved, a new turn begins.
 Typically, a game is over after a few turns, which represents a combat of a few seconds, but because every action in the game must be resolved a typical game takes a few hours to play.